HOPE House recruits community champion The Hope House Board of Directors has announced that it will move forward

 The campaign is in its early stages as staff and the Board begin to shape a plan and recruit supporters.
 More community leaders will join the campaign team in the coming weeks and Teeter says she remains confident that “the people of this amazing city will come together and join me to support such a big cause”.

-“Marissa has volunteers many times at HOPE House so we knew she is a perfect fit and are so excited to have her by our side as this important campaign kicks off.
-Her leadership and charitable experience will be an asset to the committee and we look forward to watching her ideas come to life,” says Jaya James, executive director at HOPE House.
+“Marissa has volunteered many times at Hope House so we knew she is a perfect fit and are so excited to have her by our side as this important campaign kicks off.
+Her leadership and charitable experience will be an asset to the committee and we look forward to watching her ideas come to life,” says Jaya James, executive director at Hope House.

 “HOPE House is very close to my heart, a place that supports our neighbours and our co-workers, people we see every day that are quietly struggling and in need of our support.
 We can make their journey a little easier and I’m happy to play a small role in that.”